alexkyllo/cuTimeWarp/README.md

 To compile the kernels and the test programs, use the `make build` command.

+All C++ / CUDA source code is found in the src/ folder.

 ### Library Dependencies

 In addition to depending on the CUDA runtime and cuBLAS (tested with CUDA 11.2),